tomickigrzegorz/autocomplete/README.md

   // set aria-label attribute for the clear button
   // by default is 'clear text from input'
   ariaLabelClear: 'insert your text if you want ;)'

+  // parameter prevents the results from scrolling
+  // up when we have scrolling.
+It also works when we
+  // click a second time when we have results.
+  // The results are shown in the same place.
+  preventScrollUp: false,

   // Function for user input.
 It can be a synchronous function or a promise
   // you can fetch data with jquery, axios, fetch, etc.